-One of the pitfalls with using digital channels such as email, social media or content to generate leads is that the leads lack proper qualification.
-Just because someone submitted their information through a contact form or responded to your LinkedIn prospecting pitch doesn’t mean that they are qualified as prospective customer for your business.
+One of the pitfalls with using digital channels — such as email, social media, or content — to generate leads is that the leads lack proper qualifications.
+Just because someone submitted their information through a contact form or responded to your LinkedIn prospecting pitch doesn’t mean that they are qualified as a prospective customer for your business.

 As a first step, what you would usually do is to offer a quick phone call and during that initial conversation, you want to establish the following:

 - Do they have a problem that you can solve?

 - Is the prospect a good fit for your business?

 - Is there a valid a interest?

 In order to achieve these, you need to know the basics of how to effectively qualify your leads over the phone similar to how professional lead generation services providers would.
 In this post, we’re going to look at what qualifying questions you can ask them over the phone as well as other tactics to determine whether they are a good fit for you or not.

 Questions to ask your leads over the phone